paulknysh/blackbox/README.md

 Let's say you need to find optimal parameters of some computationally intensive system (for example, time-consuming simulation).
 If you can construct a simple Python function, that takes a set of trial parameters, performs evaluation, and returns some scalar measure of how good chosen parameters are, then the problem becomes a mathematical optimization.
 However, a corresponding function is expensive (one evaluation can take hours) and is a black-box (has input-output nature).

 **blackbox** is a minimalistic and easy-to-use Python module that efficiently searches for a global optimum (minimum) of an expensive black-box function.
-It makes an efficient use of limited number of function evaluations specified by a user.
-It is designed to work with multicore CPUs by performing several function evaluations in parallel, which results in a speedup equal to a number of cores available.
+User needs to provide a function, a search region (ranges of values for each input parameter) and a number of function evaluations available.
+A code is designed to work on multicore CPUs by performing several function evaluations in parallel, which results in a speedup equal to a number of cores.

 A mathematical method behind the code is described in this arXiv note: https://arxiv.org/pdf/1605.00998.pdf

-Feel free to cite it if you are using method/code in your research.
+Feel free to cite this note if you are using method/code in your research.

 ## How do I represent my objective function?